 As you probably know, fuel can become contaminated with water through rainwater, condensation and also due to the natural water content in today’s biodiesel.
-What you may not know, is that water contamination within diesel fuel can occur in two ways; free versus suspended and emulsified water.
+What you may not know, is that water contamination within diesel fuel can occur in three ways; free versus suspended and emulsified water.
 So what is the difference and why does this mean for cloudy diesel fuel?

 - Free water – As its name suggests, free water is present within the tank but exists completely separate to the fuel.
 It sinks to the bottom of the tank, creating a layer of water under the fuel.
 It is here that diesel bug often grows which puts your equipment, vehicles and engines at risk.